PamplemomM/AsmCompilerTool/README.md

 # **Robot Factory**

 ## **Description**
-Robot Factory is a Asambler compiler.
+Robot Factory is a Assembler compiler.
 It enables you to transform a .s (Assembly) into a .cor (Machine code).

 ## **Usage**